patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 available.
 The hotel staff at first quoted $40 for check-in before 9 and $20 for check-in between 9 and check-in time.
 I said I'd wait till 9, but then he checked me in early for $20 anyway.
 Thanks!
-Then I had a nice nap in my room before walking around Christchurch in the afternoon.
+Then I had a much-needed nap in my room before walking around Christchurch in the afternoon.

 Hotel Give is run by a charitable trust, the [Kind